 b) overseeing and evaluating the conduct and performance of the Company’s businesses;

 c) reviewing, discussing and approving the financial statements encompassing annual audited accounts and quarterly reports;

-f) reviewing, discussing and monitoring group wide framework on corporate governance, including risk management and internal compliance and controls, codes of conduct, continuous disclosure, legal compliance and other significant corporate policies such as anti-corruption policy, whistleblowing policy, directors’ fit and proper policy etc.;
+h) reviewing, discussing and monitoring group wide framework on corporate governance, including risk management and internal compliance and controls, code of conduct and ethics, continuous disclosure, legal compliance and other significant corporate policies such as anti-corruption policy, whistleblowing policy, directors’ fit and proper policy etc.;

 2.2 ROLE OF INDIVIDUAL DIRECTORS

 i) exercising his/her power for a proper purpose and acting in good faith and in the best interests of the Company as a whole;

 ii) acting with care and diligence of a reasonable person subject to business judgement rule;

-iii) avoiding conflicts of interest with the Company in a personal or professional capacity and together with the Company, establish policies and procedures to manage potential conflict of interest situations;
+vii) avoiding conflicts of interest with the Company in a personal or professional capacity and together with the Company, establish policies and procedures to manage potential conflict of interest situations;

 The Directors will keep all Board information, discussions, deliberations and decisions that are not publicly known confidential and not use such information gained through the Board for their interest or their employers’ interest.